NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ---
-title: 'A summary of CHANGE ME by AUTHOR'
+title: A summary of CHANGE ME by AUTHOR
-description: 'A summary of CHANGE ME by AUTHOR'
+description: A summary of CHANGE ME by AUTHOR
-summary: 'A summary of CHANGE ME by AUTHOR'
+summary: A summary of CHANGE ME by AUTHOR

 categories: [summary,]
 citations: [https://doi.org/10.1145/1273445.1273458]